Are the Collatz and abc conjectures related?: A rare type of -hits

-We suggest replacing the radical by a different function where the size of the exponents also comes into play.
-Thus, let us introduce the function $\mu : \mathbb{Z}_{\geq 1} \rightarrow \mathbb{R}_{\geq 0} $ uniquely defined by two properties: \begin{enumerate}[(i)] \item $\mu(p^n) = \log p + \log n$, for prime $p$ and positive integer $n$; \item $\mu(m n) = \mu(m) + \mu(n)$, for coprime positive integers $m,n$. \end{enumerate} It follows from (ii) that $\mu(1) = 0$.
+where the product runs over all prime divisors of $n$ and where $\nu_p$ stands for the $p$-adic valuation.

 The function $\mu$ is a crude measure of the number of digits (i.e., the amount of information) that are necessary to write the prime factorization of a positive integer, independently of the base of a given numeral system.
 One may apply a multiplicative constant to adjust this measure to a particular base.
 Recall that the amount of information of the leading digit should be weighted non-uniformly, according to Benford's law.
 To this respect, the measure $\mu$ is consistent with Benford's law.
 Furthermore, it satisfies the inequalities

 and